 Another Owen Farrell penalty stemmed the tide, but more English indiscipline firstly gave Finn Russell another penalty and then with the scores at 23-22 flying winger Van Der Merwe found himself on the end of another flowing Scottish move to crash his way over.
 With the score at 29-22 to Scotland, they repelled wave after wave of English attack, with captain Jamie Ritchie securing the penalty for Scotland to kick the ball out and secure a famous victory.

-Scotland’s last three visits to Twickenham have yielded a draw and two wins – the best ever sequence of results for the Scottish team on their travels to Twickenham and their fans were delighted after beating the Auld Enemy again.
-For Steve Borthwick though, this was the worst possible start to his tenure as England coach.
+Scotland’s last three visits to Twickenham have yielded a draw and two wins – the best ever sequence of results for the Scottish team on their travels to Allianz Stadium, Twickenham and their fans were delighted after beating the Auld Enemy again.
+Watch the upcoming match in style with our England v Scotland 2025 Six Nations Hospitality packages.

 After such a thrilling game, Green Room guests may have been disappointed with the result, but a fantastic game was witnessed by all and post-match banter between English and Scots was rife.
 Speaking post-match, Lawrence Dallaglio was scathing of England’s tactics and warned they would have to be far better to beat Italy next week.